krish240574/loong/data/CONTRIBUTING.md

   - `license`: Licensing info (e.g., `MIT`, `CC BY 4.0`)
   - `source`: Origin or reference of the data (for example URL)
   - `domain`: Must match one of our supported domains (e.g. `"Physics"`, `"Finance"`)
+  - `required_dependencies`: List of dependencies with version required to run the rationale code
 - `metadata` (OPTIONAL): Arbitrary metadata: difficulty (numerical scale), tags, units, subdomains, domain-specific metadata, etc.

 ---